Fully enabled GV100 Volta GPU for US $2,999

-AMD has released its latest Radeon Software Crimson ReLive 17.3.2 Beta driver that will bring optimizations for Bioware's Mass Effect Andromeda game as well as fix some minor bugs.
+AMD has released its latest Radeon Software Crimson ReLive Edition 17.11.4 Beta driver which brings support for Oculus Dash Open Beta and Doom VFR as well as fixing a couple of bugs.

 RX Vega 64 this week, RX Vega 56 in December

 Powercolor has now announced its two custom Radeon RX Vega graphics cards which will be a part of its Red Devil series and both feature a custom design with a triple-fan cooler.

 Switching from 10nm LPE to 10nm LPP